utopia-foss/dantro/doc/plotting/creators/psp.rst

 Plots from Universe Data
 ------------------------
-To create plots that use data from a single universe, use the :py:class:`~dantro.plot_creators.pcr_psp.UniversePlotCreator`.
+To create plots that use data from a single universe, use the :py:class:`~dantro.plot.creators.psp.UniversePlotCreator`.
 It allows to specify a set of universes to create plots for and provides the plotting function with data from the selected universes.

 The plot configuration for a universe plot requires as an additional argument a selection of which universes the plot should be created for.